-While significant advances in the science and practice of tobacco control have been evident over the past 20 years, it is also clear that certain populations, including military personnel, specific ethnic and racial groups, lesbian, gay, bisexual, and transgender (LGBT) individuals, and those in the lowest socioeconomic strata, continue to bear a disproportionate burden of tobacco-related illness and death.
-California is composed of a sizable majority of these populations, including the
+While significant advances in the science and practice of tobacco control have been evident over the past 20 years, it is also clear that certain populations, including the mentally ill, military personnel, specific ethnic and racial groups, lesbian, gay, bisexual, and transgender (LGBT) individuals, and those in the lowest socioeconomic strata, continue to bear a disproportionate burden of tobacco-related illness and death.
+California is composed of a sizable majority of these populations, including the largest "minority" population in the United States (57% of the state population) and an estimated 1,079,000 lesbian, gay, and bisexual individuals (2.96% of the population).
+Despite the significance of health disparities within tobacco control and tobacco-related disease, a greater understanding of societal, cultural and behavioral factors driving these differences is still needed.
+TRDRP is committed to prioritizing and supporting the scientific